opencypher/morpheus/README.md

 CAPS currently supports importing graphs from both Neo4j and from CSV+HDFS.

-We are planning to support:
+We are planning to:
+- Make CAPS easy to use as a Spark package
+- Support more Cypher features
-- Integration with existing Spark libraries via the DataFrame API
+- Integrate with existing Spark libraries via the DataFrame API
-- Importing graphs from more external sources and offer a pluggable data source interface
+- Support importing graphs from more external sources
+- Offer a pluggable data source interface
-- Making it easy to use as a Spark package

 ## Getting started with CAPS